paper-trail-gem/paper_trail/README.md

 rename_column :versions, :new_object, :object
 ```

-There's a big downside with this: it can be very slow if you have a lot of data.
+This technique can be very slow if you have a lot of data.
+Though slow, it is
-Note that the table will be locked during the migration, so it effictively blocks
-any data modification on tables that use PaperTrail.
+safe in databases where transactions are protected against DDL, such as
+Postgres.
+In databases without such protection, such as MySQL, a table lock may
+be necessary.

-If it's too slow for your needs, and you're okay with any admin UI missing
+If the above technique is too slow for your needs, and you're okay doing without
-PaperTrail data temporarily, you can create the new column without a data
+PaperTrail data temporarily, you can create the new column without a converting
-migration.
-At this point all of your historical data still exists on those old
-rows as YAML, but any new data will be stored as JSON.
+the data.

 ```ruby
 rename_column :versions, :object, :old_object
 add_column :versions, :object, :jsonb # or :json
 ```

-Now after that migration has run, start this background script on your server:
+After that migration, your historical data still exists as YAML, and new data
+will be stored as JSON.
+Next, convert records from YAML to JSON using a
+background script.

 ```ruby
 PaperTrail::Version.where.not(old_object: nil).find_each do |version|